rust-lang/blog.rust-lang.org/posts/inside-rust/2022-04-13-imposter-syndrome.md

 unqualified and undeserving compared to those around us.
 It can make us hesitate to join communities in the first place and, for those already involved, it can create a sense of impending doom where you constantly feel like you're going to get found out and expelled from the community.
-It's overall just not great for mental health, 0/10 would not recommend.
+Overall it's just not great for mental health, 0/10, would not recommend.

 The thing is though, imposter syndrome is a logical fallacy[^2].
 Imposter syndrome occurs when we discount what we know and inflate what we think other